robtimus/whats-new-in-java/README.md

 To clear an existing filter, click on the little cross icon after the filter.

 Note: if a filter is in place, _Expand All_ will only expand the filter results.

-## Removed packages, classes, and members

-The page is generated from Oracle's latest Java API.
-If a package, class or member is removed, it will no longer be documented in the Java API, and therefore it will no longer be displayed.